-If you are at risk for low sodium, you may need to be more careful about your intake of electrolytes and water.
+If you’re at risk for low sodium, you may need to be more careful about your intake of electrolytes and water.

-A blood test can be used to check for low sodium levels.
-Even if you are not experiencing symptoms of low blood sodium, your doctor may order a basic metabolic panel.
+A blood test can help your doctor check for low sodium levels.
+Even if you don’t have symptoms of low blood sodium, your doctor may order a basic metabolic panel.
 This tests the amounts of electrolytes and minerals in your blood.
 A basic metabolic panel is often part of a routine physical.
 It may identify low blood sodium in someone without any symptoms.

-If your levels are abnormal, your doctor will order a urine test.
-The amount of sodium in your urine will be checked.
-The results of this test will help your doctor determine the cause of your low blood sodium.
+If your levels are abnormal, your doctor will order a urine test to check the amount of sodium in your urine.
+The results of this test will help your doctor determine the cause of your low blood sodium:

 Treatment for low blood sodium varies depending on the cause.
 It may include:

 - taking medications for symptoms such as headaches, nausea, and seizures